Intellectual property brokering

 An intellectual property broker mediates between the buyer and seller of intellectual property (IP) and may manage the many steps in the process of creating a deal with regard to the purchase, sale, license, or marketing of intellectual property assets.
 This may include: patents, trademarks, or inventions (prototypes).

 Inventors are faced with several alternatives to making their invention a commercial success.
 They can build their own start up company from scratch using their own resources.
 In the United States, they can seek government grants; SBIR (Small Business Innovative Research) and (TTR) Technology Transfer Research to fund the early stage development of their technology.
 They can contract with third parties such as: venture capital or angel investors to finance a startup or they can sell or license their products to an existing and established company.
 Often inventors are interested in expanding their own intellectual property assets through licensing and acquisitions.

-Because there is not a well defined market around the buying and selling of patents or other IP assets, if an inventor or patent owner wants to monetize their asset, an intellectual property broker can help by serving to connect the inventor or patent owner with one or more interested buyers.
-The broker should have a network of connections in various market segments which can be used to help market the patent being sold.
-Potential buyers may include industry peers, competitors, entrepreneurs looking to commercialize the technology, but also defensive patent aggregators, and patent licensing companies.
+Because there is not a well-defined market around the buying and selling of patents or other IP assets, if an inventor or patent owner wants to monetize their asset, an intellectual property broker can help by serving to connect the inventor or patent owner with one or more interested buyers.
+A competent broker not only leverages a network of connections across various market segments but also prepares a complete and structured dossier (claims summary, patent history, prototypes, and potential applications), assesses the asset’s commercial value, and handles negotiations to help close the deal.
+Potential buyers may include industry peers, competitors, entrepreneurs looking to commercialize the technology, as well as defensive patent aggregators and patent licensing companies, each with different motivations.
+For best results, patent owners should ensure confidentiality via NDA, verify the broker’s reputation, and consider parallel outreach to strategic buyers alongside broker-assisted marketing.

 A competent broker should be able to explain to the inventor or patent owner the spectrum of values that may be assessed to a patent depending on the situation or motivation of the buyer in the market.
 In addition, in bringing buyers and sellers together, an intellectual property broker may provide any or all of the following services: